Are you as big a dog lover as we are? Are you willing to welcome a dog to your family soon enough?

 - Give them regular baths: You need to clean your Frenchie regularly and give him/her baths twice a week.
 This will help clean any knots, bacteria, or dander in the coats and also prevent your pet from contracting any infections.

-- Brush their coats often: Even though French Bulldogs are short-haired, you need to brush their coats at least once every day to get rid of dirt.
-Since they roam around the house and even outdoors, check the coat at regular intervals to get rid of dust, dirt, flees, and more.
+- Brush their coats often: Although Frenchies are short-haired, you need to brush their coats at least once every day to get rid of dirt.
+Since they roam around the house and even outdoors, check the coat at regular intervals to get rid of dust, dirt, fleas, and more.

-- Mild shampoos go a long way: If you bathe your dog with a mild shampoo, this will prevent excessive shedding which will lessen your allergies.
+- Mild shampoos go a long way: If you bathe your dog using a mild shampoo, it will prevent excessive shedding which will lessen your symptoms.
 The coat should shed only in the supposed months.

 - Clean your carpets and sofas: Your French Bulldog will definitely be a part of your home and your family.
 Make sure that you clean your carpets and sofas, and any other areas where they frequent.
 This will help keep the furniture and rugs clean off dog hair.